National Stalking Awareness Month (NSAM) serves as an annual call to action to recognize and respond to the serious crime of stalking

 - Damage your home, car, or other property

-- Monitor our phone calls, computer use, or social network account
+- Monitor your phone calls, computer use, or social media account

-- Hack into your social networking accounts (Facebook) or email
+- Hack into your social media accounts or email

 - Use technology, like hidden cameras or global positioning systems (GPS), to track where you go